Shihani/salon-management-system-1/README.md

-# SBS
+# SBMS

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.2.

 # Description

-Salon Mangement Booking system is providing basic functionality such as manage appointment, customer, staff, service etc.
+Salon Booking Management system is providing basic functionality such as manage appointment, customer, staff, service etc.
-This repository is front end of Salon Booking System using Angular 6.
+This repository is front end of Salon Booking Management System using Angular 6.

 ## Development server